kinyodan/shamir-case-study/README.md

 ### Tests
-Running the command below while at step 2 above will also run the tests at app initialization.
+Running the command at step 2 above will also run the tests at app initialization.
 But to run test yourself, then after the steps outlined in the installation section above have been completed succesfully ,run below command on terminal while in the root folder of the application.
 ```